Coiot/cbr-main/src/albums/episode23.md

 - scene_number: 67
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode23-scene67.jpg
   narration: "<p>And here we have final confirmation that Bamako belongs to Benin.
-Oh Songhai, so long farewell, avidazen and goodbye!
+Oh Songhai, so long farewell, auf wiedersehen and goodbye!
 But now the Moors have all of those cannons aimed directly at that border.
 Will the Moors be able to take advantage of the weakened Benin to take the rest of Songhai lands.
 It’s a possibility but with Uruguay a growing force who knows what will happen.</p>"
 - scene_number: 68
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season1-episode23-scene68.jpg